-9. Manufactured building inspections.
-The building department shall inspect construction of foundations; connecting buildings to foundations; installation of parts identified on plans as site installed items, joining the modules, Including utility crossovers; utility connections from the building to utility lines on site; and any other work done on site which requires compliance with the Florida Building Code.
-Additional inspections may be required for public educational facilities (see Section 423.27.20).

-10. Where impact-resistant coverings are installed to meet requirements of this code, the building official shall schedule adequate inspections of impact-resistant coverings to determine the following:

-- The system indicated on the plans was installed. - The system is installed in accordance with the manufacturer's installation instructions and the product approval.
+- First inspection to be made after all utility connections have been disconnected and secured in such a manner that no unsafe or unsanitary conditions shall exist during or after demolition operations. - Final inspection to be made after all demolition work is completed. - 9.
+Manufactured building inspections.
+The building official shall inspect construction of foundations; connecting buildings to foundations; installation of parts identified on plans as site installed items, joining the modules, including utility crossovers; utility connections from the building to utility lines on site; and any other work done on site which requires compliance with the Florida Building Code.
+Additional inspections may be required for public educational facilities (see Section 423.27.20 of this code). - 10.
+Where impact-resistant coverings or impact resistant systems are installed to meet requirements of this code, the building official shall schedule adequate inspections of impact-resistant coverings or impact resistant systems to determine the following: - The system indicated on the plans was installed. - The system is installed in accordance with the manufacturer's installation instructions and the product approval.